AVN Award for Male Foreign Performer of the Year

-The AVN Award for Male Foreign Performer of the Year is an award that has been given annually by sex industry company AVN since the award's inception in 2003.
+The AVN Award for Male Foreign Performer of the Year is an award that has been given annually by the sex industry company AVN since the award's inception in 2003.

-First recipient of the award was Italian-born pornographic actor Rocco Siffredi who was awarded at 20th AVN Awards in 2003.
-As of 2023, eight pornographic actors have been awarded who are of five different nationalities: Italian (ten), British (four), French (three), German and Spanish (two).
+The first recipient of the award was Italian-born pornographic actor Rocco Siffredi who was awarded at the 20th AVN Awards in 2003.
+As of 2025, eleven pornographic actors have been awarded who are of five different nationalities: Italian (eleven), British and French (four), German and Spanish (two).

 Italian pornographic actor Rocco Siffredi is the most honoured actor with ten awards followed by British pornographic actor Danny D with three awards and German pornographic actor Steve Holmes with two awards.
 Rocco Siffredi is the oldest recipient of the award at the age of 56 in 2021 and Danny D is the youngest recipient of the award at the age of 29 in 2017.
-Most recent winner of the award is British pornographic actor Danny D, who was awarded at 40th AVN Awards in 2023.
+Italian pornographic actor Rocco Siffredi is the only performer to have won in three different decades—the 2000s, 2010s, and 2020s.
+The most recent winner of the award is Italian pornographic actor Christian Clay, who was awarded at the 42nd AVN Awards in 2025.